 Our hotel booking websites indicate the level (1-4) of IHG Green Engage system certification that a hotel has achieved, helping guests to identify more sustainable hotels.

 Supporting travel buyers

 We know that sustainability is important to our corporate clients.
-Every year, more and more travel buyers ask for information about the environmental footprint of our hotels so that they can make more sustainable choices in their travel procurement.
-In 2015, 48 per cent of our business accounts asked for this information about our hotels using the Global Business Travel Association (GBTA) CR module – such as carbon footprint and waste diversion rates.
+Every year, more travel buyers ask for information about the environmental footprint of our hotels, so that they can make more sustainable choices in their travel procurement.
+In 2017, 63% of our business accounts asked for this information, such as carbon footprint and waste diversion rates, using the Global Business Travel Association (GBTA) corporate responsibility module.

 We have continually enhanced our ability to inform travel buyers.
 The IHG Green Engage system automatically reports this information about each of our hotels to corporate clients that ask for it.
 We also report our environmental performance data to the RobecoSAM of which we are the industry leader on the Dow Jones Sustainability Index, EcoVardis and the CDP Supply Chain programme for carbon and water.

 Keeping the disturbance of animals, plants and their natural habitats to a minimum is an important part of our role as a responsible business.
 As part of our IHG Green Engage system, we have developed a set of recommendations, aimed at preserving and protecting on-site local flora and fauna and the wider regional ecosystems affected by our operations.
 This includes advice on management of green spaces and long-term strategies for protecting local environments.